m0cvo/WPFDemo/README.md

 Next stage is to show how to add simple data entry (name in this case) and then act upon it with a pop up message using the code behind (C#).

-Next stage is to add a new page with a background image and added a button to the start page to access it.
+Next stage is to add a new window with a background image and added a button to the start window to access it.

+Next stage is to add a list demo.
+This involves adding a new window with a button and then within the code behind (C#) creating a list of colors that is  echoed to the screen using a foreach command and a MessageBox.Show() command.
+We then use the "Remove" command to remove one of the colors, check if the color "Blue"" still exists and then list the remaining colors before clearing the whole list and performing a count to ensure the list is now empty.